SymbioticLove/Portfolio/README.md

 ## Installation and Usage

 1. Clone the repository: `git clone https://github.com/username/react-flask-framework.git`
-2. Navigate to the project directory: `cd react-flask-framework`
+2. Navigate to the project directory: `cd c:\Portfolio`
-3. Install dependencies: `npm install`
+3. Install dependencies: `npm install react-router-dom`
 4. Run the development server: `npm start`

 The application will be accessible at `http://localhost:3000`.